-Moderate, mitigated to Low: Humans are the principal reservoir for schistosomes; humans shed schistosome eggs in urine or feces.
+Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate with seasonal transmission (April-November).
+Humans are the principal reservoir for schistosomes; humans shed schistosome eggs in urine or feces.
 Animals such as cattle and water buffalo may also be significant reservoirs.
 Rare cases (less than 0.1% per month attack rate) may occur seasonally (typically April through November) among personnel wading or swimming in lakes, streams, or irrigated fields which were frequently contaminated with human and animal waste containing schistosome eggs.
 In groups with prolonged exposure to heavily contaminated foci, attack rates may exceed 10%.
 Exceptionally heavy concentrations of schistosomes may occur in discrete foci, which were difficult to distinguish from less contaminated areas.
 In non-immune personnel exposed to such foci, rates of acute schistosomiasis may be over 50%.
 Mild infections are generally asymptomatic.
 In very heavy acute infections, a febrile illness (acute schistosomiasis) may occur, especially with Schistosoma japonicum and S. mansoni, requiring hospitalization and convalescence over 7 days.
-This disease is associated with a Moderate health risk estimate.